Great Purge: Western reactions

 Although the trials of former Soviet leaders were widely publicized, the hundreds of thousands of other arrests and executions were not.
 These became known in the West only as a few former Gulag inmates reached the West with their stories.
 Western correspondents failed to report the purges, and in many Western nations (especially France) attempts were made to silence or discredit witnesses.
 According to Robert Conquest, Jean-Paul Sartre said that the evidence of the camps should be ignored so the French proletariat would not be discouraged.
 A series of legal actions ensued, at which definitive evidence was presented that established the validity of the former labor-camp inmates' testimony.

 Conquest wrote in his 1968 book, The Great Terror: Stalin's Purge of the Thirties, some Western observers were unintentionally (or intentionally) ignorant of the fraudulent nature of the charges and evidence; they included Walter Duranty of The New York Times, a Russian speaker; the American ambassador Joseph E. Davies, who noted "proof ... beyond reasonable doubt to justify the verdict of treason"; and Beatrice and Sidney Webb, authors of Soviet Communism: A New Civilization.
-"Communist parties everywhere simply transmitted the Soviet line" but some of the most critical reporting came from the left, notably The Manchester Guardian.
+"Communist parties everywhere simply transmitted the Soviet line" but some of the most critical reporting came from the left — notably a number of socialist and communist contributors to the British newspaper The Manchester Guardian.
 American journalist H. R. Knickerbocker reported the executions, calling them "the great purges" in 1941 and describing how over four years they affected "the top fourth or fifth, to estimate it conservatively, of the Party itself, of the Army, Navy, and Air Force leaders and then of the new Bolshevik intelligentsia, the foremost technicians, managers, supervisors, scientists".
 Knickerbocker wrote about dekulakization, "It is a conservative estimate to say that some 5,000,000 [kulaks] ... died at once, or within a few years."

 Khrushchev's revelations in 1956 had a profound impact on Western communist parties.
 The Daily Worker (the Communist Party USA newspaper) published the Secret Speech in full, following the lead of The New York Times.